PrisonTeam/Prison/docs/prison_docs_013_Prison_Help.md

 # Prison Support HTML Output Files

-As a brand new feature, Prison now is able to generate HTML files that are stored within the `plugins/Prison/backups/` directory.
+**As a brand new feature, Prison now is able to generate HTML files** that are stored within the `plugins/Prison/backups/` directory.
 It includes information from version, ranks, mines, listeners, and configs.
 See above.
 The nice thing about this support format is that it reproduces all of the colors as found in the console version of these commands.

+The reason why this format is not used with the privatebin.net service is because style sheets cannot be embedded in to a markdown document.
+HTML can be placed in a markdown document, which is what this version of support files are based upon, but without the style sheets and the simple javascript, these do not work and will not be formatted correctly.

 This file format is also good for server owners who do not want to post their server information on another website.